 Other Sailors’ Favorite Galley Equipment

-If you don’t like what I have to say, maybe one of these blogs is more in line with your preferences:
+If you don’t like what I have to say, maybe one of these blogs have a few sailboat galley ideas you would prefer:

 - Kim from Lahowind shares her faves in galley gear!